 |Year||Domestic Relations Caseload||Total Statewide Caseload|

 The number of criminal cases in Arkansas courts counts to 474,081, with 39,765 felony cases and 434,316 misdemeanors accordingly.

 AR has 28 Circuit Courts with 121 judges presiding.
 The Circuit Courts have general jurisdiction in the state and are split into five divisions: criminal, civil, domestic relations, domestic violence, child support, probate and real estate, and juvenile.
 These divisions help specialize the types of cases making it easier for the courts and patrons.
 Judges serve a six-year term and are elected into office.
 To qualify to be a Circuit Court judge, the person must have worked as a licensed attorney for six years before being elected.
 Some Circuit Court divisions have their own website to help users navigate the court structure and process.
 The Circuit Clerk is in charge of documentation.

 The District Courts of Arkansas are its courts of limited jurisdiction.
 District Courts are split into two divisions, State District Courts and Local District Courts.
-Arkansas has 15 State District Courts with 25 judges serving them full time.
+AR has 15 State District Courts with 25 judges serving them full time.
 The Local District Courts have only part-time judges.
 The District Courts exercise territorial jurisdiction over matters within their district.
 Generally, they try cases for misdemeanors, violations of city ordinances, contract, and personal property cases of $25,000 or less, small claims matters of $5,000 or less and preliminary felony hearings.
 All District Courts are governed by the Arkansas District Judges Council which is made up of all the District Court judges in the state.